Dry Scalp: What Causes It, How to Tell It From Dandruff, and How to Get Rid of It

 What is a Dry scalp?

 A dry scalp is a common condition where people experience itchiness and dryness of the scalp.
-Our skin is prone to dryness due to numerous factors and the scalp is not an exception.
+Our skin is prone to dryness due to numerous factors, and the scalp is not an exception.
 It requires proper moisture and nourishment to function properly.
 A healthy scalp is necessary for healthy hair.

-Symptoms of Dry Scalp
+Dry Scalp Symptoms

 A dry scalp can be a frustrating problem due to the symptoms it causes.
 The most common signs that indicate your scalp is dry include: